IIIF/api/source/presentation/4.0/model.md

 For more information about Annotation targets, see the [W3C Annotation Model](https://www.w3.org/TR/annotation-model/#bodies-and-targets).

-The value _MUST_ be an array of JSON objects.
+The value _MUST_ be an array.
+Each item _SHOULD_ be a JSON object with at least `id` and `type`, however _MAY_ be a URI as a string.
+In a future major version, the string "shortcut" form might be removed for consistency.

 * An Annotation _MUST_ have the `target` property.<br/>
   Clients _MUST_ process the `target` property on Annotations.